adhearsion/adhearsion-website/docs/source/call-controllers.md

 end
 </pre>

 By default, the outbound calls will have a caller ID matching that of the party which called in to the original controller.
-Overriding the caller ID for the outbound call is easy:
+Overriding the caller ID for the outbound call is accomplished with the :from option passed to dial.

 <pre class="brush: ruby;">
 class SuperSecretProjectCall < Adhearsion::CallController